Khanom Kleeb Lamduan (Thai Shortbread) – Recipe

 To be fair, I'm pretty sure I've done stranger things than smoking cookies at half past midnight on a Saturday night.
 I just can't think of any off the top of my head right now.

-Tian op aren't that easy to find in the UK- I was lucky to find them being sold online.
+Tian op aren't that easy to find in the UK.
+I was lucky to find them being sold online.
 If you can't find them, add a teaspoon of water to the shortbread dough (although it'd be a shame, because the fragrance of the incense is a big feature in these cookies).
-The dough itself is pretty simple in terms of ingredients; it's the shaping that's a bit of a pain (and colouring, if like me you decide to dye them fun colours with food colouring).
+The dough itself is pretty simple in terms of ingredients; it's the shaping that's a bit of a pain (and colouring, if, like me, you decide to dye them fun colours with food colouring).
 Colouring is optional, but without a little shaping, these aren't kleeb lamduan.
-They're just kleeb.

-If you search lamduan flowers you'll see they have three petals and a centre part split into three- I actually forgot to score the pattern of the centre part before baking, so I had to lightly score a criss-cross in the middle as soon as I took them out of the oven.
+If you search lamduan flowers, you'll see they have three petals and a centre part split into three.
+When I first made these, I actually forgot to score the pattern of the centre part before baking, so I had to lightly score a criss-cross in the middle as soon as I took them out of the oven.
 Not ideal or authentic, but better than nothing!
-In fact some people make these with four petals, or just use a cookie cutter.
+In fact, some people make these with four petals, or just use a cookie cutter.
 As long as you make at least a little effort to make these flower-shaped, you're doing fine.

-The ingredients are simple: the real tricky part is getting the dough to the correct consistency:damp enough with oil to form a pliale dough, but not too damp so that the shape is lost upon baking.
+The ingredients are simple: the real tricky part is getting the dough to the correct consistency: damp enough with oil to form a pliable dough, but not too damp so that the shape is lost upon baking.
 Kind of like macarons, this will take practice.
-Believe it or not, anything from humidity to the temperature of the environment you're working in will effect how much oil you'll need to achieve the best texture of dough, so don't be afraid to experiment.
+Believe it or not, anything from humidity to the temperature of the environment you're working in will affect how much oil you'll need to achieve the best texture of dough, so don't be afraid to experiment.

 Ingredients: